BrianVettel/BrianVettel/README.md

 ## Hi There ![Waving GIF](https://emojipedia.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif)

-I'm **Brian**, a beginner design engineer and IT Enthuastic based in Indonesia 🇩🇪
+I'm **Brian**, a beginner web design, Data engineer and IT Enthuastic based in Indonesia 🇩🇪
 Currently learning how to build websites, design user interfaces, and understand how code works behind the scenes.

 ---